ci-richard-mcelhinney/nhaystack/README.md

 If NHaystack creates a [cur][cur] tag, then it will also create a [curStatus][curStatus] tag, and (usually) a [curVal][curVal] tag.

-In AX, a Status value is a set of flags, and at least in theory a given Status can contain any combination of the flags.
+In N4, a Status value is a set of status flags and an associated value, and at least in theory a given
+Status can contain any combination of the flags.
 However, in the haystack tagging system, `curStatus` always only has exactly one value -- one of "ok", "fault", "down", "disabled", or "unknown".

-NHaystack translates from an AX Status to curStatus by checking the following AX Status flags in order:
+NHaystack translates from an N4 Status to curStatus by checking the following N4 Status flags in order:

-    AX ok       maps to `curStatus`:"ok"
+    N4 ok       maps to `curStatus`:"ok"
-    AX disabled maps to `curStatus`:"disabled"
+    N4 disabled maps to `curStatus`:"disabled"
-    AX fault    maps to `curStatus`:"fault"
+    N4 fault    maps to `curStatus`:"fault"
-    AX down     maps to `curStatus`:"down
+    N4 down     maps to `curStatus`:"down

 *Anything else* (overridden, null, alarm, stale, unackedAlarm) is simply translated into `curStatus`:"ok".

-NHaystack creates a `curVal` tag *only* if `curStatus` is "ok" *and* the AX status is not null.
+NHaystack creates a `curVal` tag *only* if `curStatus` is "ok" *and* the N4 status is not null.
 This means that if a point in AX has the "null" status flag set, then it will be reported with a curStatus of "ok", but it will simply not have a curVal.